10 types of entrepreneurship and why they matter

 4. A private entrepreneur

 Private entrepreneurship is the lightest and purest company form.
-For example, the drone entrepreneur who has come to existence since drones needed a pilot, and some young kids were eager to fill this gap.
+For example, the drone entrepreneur who has come into existence since drones needed a pilot, and some young kids were eager to fill this gap.
 These kids or youngsters are beyond student entrepreneurship because they do this for real and not for some school assignment.
 They earn a living with their services.

 5. The lifestyle entrepreneur